nil-8/getdata-assignment/README.md

 This is achieved using a split and a subsequent sapply command.
 The raw data is written to "tidy\_dataset.txt", the row names to "row\_names.txt" and the column names to "column\_names.txt"

 ## Code book
 In the file "row\_names.txt" all different variables are listed, such as "tGravityAcc.mean...X".
 In the file "column\_names.txt" all combinations of subjects and activities are listed, e.g. "12.SITTING".
-The corresponding summarized data may be found in "tidy_dataset.txt"
+The corresponding summarized data may be found in "tidy_dataset.txt".
+The units of the data is dimensionless with values between -1 and 1.